tncrumpets/Multi-habitat-landscapes/README.md

 * `shared_habitat_variation` explores variations in plant communities across sites.

+* `strawberry-experiment-analysis_functional-dispersion` gathers R scripts to analyse the functional response to the diversity of habitats within landscape (strawberry experiment) and to explore the associated interaction complementarity (or functional dispersion).

 * `structure_manova` extracts diversity and structural metrics and analyses the effect of number of habitats on community diversity and structure.

 * `surrounding_habitats` examines the relationship between the surrounding habitat patch area of each monad and several structural metrics.